collaborativebioinformatics/DMDL_manuscript/README.md

 ## Code Availability:

 Virus Susceptibility: https://github.com/collaborativebioinformatics/virussusceptibility

-Graph Based Tuning: https://github.com/collaborativebioinformatics/graphbasedtuning VCFs to Knowledge Graphs: https://github.com/collaborativebioinformatics/vcfs2kgs Knowledge Graph Based Validation: https://github.com/collaborativebioinformatics/kgbasedvalidation
+Graph Based Tuning: https://github.com/collaborativebioinformatics/graphbasedtuning

+VCFs to Knowledge Graphs: https://github.com/collaborativebioinformatics/vcfs2kgs

+Knowledge Graph Based Validation: https://github.com/collaborativebioinformatics/kgbasedvalidation

 ## Virus Susceptibility

 The COVID-19 pandemic has generated a substantial body of scientific literature, prompting innovative approaches to address complex questions surrounding the disease [@wang_text_2021].
 The Virus Susceptibility team employed vector comparison inferences to identify correlations between COVID-19 susceptibility and chronic diseases (e.g., cancer, hypertension, or diabetes).
 To enhance our search capabilities for relevant articles, we constructed vector databases using the CORD-19 dataset [@wang_cord-19_2020], These databases brought significant improvements in performance, scalability, and flexibility in searching for relevant articles using certain queries [@noauthor_httpswwwpineconeiolearnvector-database_nodate; @noauthor_httpslearnmicrosoftcomen-ussemantic-kernelmemoriesvector-db_nodate].
 We tested our pipeline on both a subset of the CORD-19 dataset as well as on the entire dataset.
 Furthermore, we extended our efforts by creating a custom vector database using 40 articles within the CORD-19 dataset.
-These articles were processed using SPECTER, and we conducted subsequent tests to evaluate the retrieval capabilities of the corresponding articles..
+These articles were processed using SPECTER, and we conducted subsequent tests to evaluate the retrieval capabilities of the corresponding articles.
 ## Graph-Based Tuning

 As large language models (LLMs) continue to improve in speed and accuracy, their applications in the biomedical field are becoming increasingly valuable.
 For instance, LLMs can be used in drug treatment recommendations for various diseases where time and precision are paramount [@thirunavukarasu_large_2023].
 Additionally, empirical evidence shows that LLMs consistently outperform smaller language models in various complex and contextual tasks [@wei_emergent_2022].
 However, for LLMs to provide accurate drug treatment recommendations, they must be trained on factually correct and updated training data, which often does not occur.
 Furthermore, it is also crucial for LLMs to answer queries based on given context [@chang_survey_2023], especially when taking into consideration scientific articles on precision medicine that often contain critical subtleties.
 Knowledge Graphs (KGs) have emerged as state-of-the-art methods for capturing relationships between data points, offering a means to supply LLMs with contextually relevant knowledge [@yasunaga_qa-gnn_2022].
 Hence, an LLM fine-tuned on a KG can be given the ability to answer complex biomedical queries, addressing the above issues.
 Therefore, we believe that fine-tuning an LLM with knowledge graphs related to biomedicine can improve its ability in recommending drug treatment.
 In our experiments, we fine-tuned the Llama 2 model [@touvron_llama_2023] and benchmarked it against ChatGPT and the original Llama 2 models using medical queries.
 Our fine-tuned LLAMA2Glendalorian model is deployed on HuggingFace (llama-2-7b-glendalorian)[https://huggingface.co/tminh/llama-2-7b-glendalorian].